appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 Vetting Claim Agent (VCA): The Claim Agent entity that initiates and establishes a Subject Entity into the eco-system.
 Its role is to vet a set of claims that are related to the persona like physical address, business identifiers, contact information and other identifying information.
 Generally, this information is not disclosed as part of a typical communications transaction, although nothing prevents it.
 However, it’s an important set of information to establish the existence and legal standing of a persona.
 This information is also relevant to a potential legal or policy enforcement action if that becomes required based on alleged illegal or policy violations, something the VCA would be the responsible party to facilitate.

-Telephone Number Claim Agent (TNCA): The Claim Agent entity that generally represents an authorized provider of telephone numbers for direct assignment.
+Right to Use Claim Agent (RTUCA): The Claim Agent entity that generally represents an authorized provider of telephone numbers for direct assignment.

 Rich Call Data Claim Agent (RCDCA): The Claim Agent entity that is responsible for vetting the Rich Call Data claims and validating they represent the Subject Entity and conform to any relevant content policies for any relying eco-systems a Vesper PASSporT token may be used.